 - 1. A co-ordinated approach will be taken to implement this Plan, in particular for issues that cross municipal boundaries, both between Provincial ministries and agencies, and by the Province in its dealings with municipalities, local boards, and other related planning agencies. - 2.
-Upper-tier municipalities, in consultation with lower-tier municipalities, will, through a municipal comprehensive review, provide policy direction to implement this Plan, including: - a) identifying minimum intensification targets for lower-tier municipalities based on the capacity of delineated built-up areas, including the applicable minimum density targets for strategic growth areas in this Plan, to achieve the minimum intensification target in this Plan; - b) identifying minimum density targets for strategic growth areas, including any urban growth centres or major transit station areas, in accordance with this Plan: - c) identifying minimum density targets for employment areas; - d) identifying minimum density targets for the designated greenfield areas of the lower-tier municipalities, to achieve the minimum density target for the upper- or single-tier municipality; - e) allocating forecasted growth to the horizon of this Plan to the lowertier municipalities in a manner that would support the achievement of the minimum intensification and density targets in this Plan; and - f) addressing matters that cross municipal boundaries. - 3.
-Municipalities are encouraged to engage the public, First Nations and Métis communities, and stakeholders in local efforts to implement this Plan, and to provide the necessary information to ensure the informed involvement of local citizens. - 4.
+Upper-tier municipalities, in consultation with lower-tier municipalities, will, through a municipal comprehensive review, provide policy direction to implement this Plan, including: - a) identifying minimum intensification targets for lower-tier municipalities based on the capacity of delineated built-up areas, including the applicable minimum density targets for strategic growth areas in this Plan, to achieve the minimum intensification target in this Plan; - b) identifying minimum density targets for strategic growth areas, including any urban growth centres or major transit station areas, in accordance with this Plan; - c) identifying minimum density targets for employment areas; - d) identifying minimum density targets for the designated greenfield areas of the lower-tier municipalities, to achieve the minimum density target for the upper- or single-tier municipality; - e) allocating forecasted growth to the horizon of this Plan to the lowertier municipalities in a manner that would support the achievement of the minimum intensification and density targets in this Plan; and - f) addressing matters that cross municipal boundaries. - 3.
+Municipalities are encouraged to engage the public and stakeholders in local efforts to implement this Plan, and to provide the necessary information to ensure the informed involvement of local citizens. - 4.
+Municipalities shall engage Indigenous communities in local efforts to implement this Plan, and to provide the necessary information to ensure the informed involvement of these communities. - 5.
 In cases where lower-tier official plans are not updated to implement this Plan in a timely or appropriate manner, upper-tier municipalities are encouraged to act in accordance with subsection 27(2) of the Planning Act.

-- 5. Single-tier municipalities in the outer ring and adjacent municipalities should ensure a co-ordinated approach to implement the policies of this Plan. - 6.
-Planning authorities are encouraged to co-ordinate planning matters with First Nations and Métis communities throughout the planning process.
+- 6. Single-tier municipalities in the outer ring and adjacent municipalities should ensure a co-ordinated approach to implement the policies of this Plan. - 7.
+Planning authorities shall co-ordinate planning matters with Indigenous communities throughout the planning process to ensure that appropriate engagement is undertaken.
 Municipalities are encouraged to build constructive, cooperative relationships with First Nations and Métis communities and to facilitate knowledge sharing in growth management and land use planning processes.

-Growth Forecasts 5.2.4
+5.2.4 Growth Forecasts